jameshfisher/jameshfisher.com/_posts/2019-01-20-my-parents-are-flat-earthers.md

 The Flat Earth conspiracy had been years coming.

 As a child, I was raised Jehovah's Witness, and taught at home.
+I have pleasant memories of home-schooling with Mum, including geography lessons with a Round Earth model.
-Where other children recited nursery rhymes they had learned at school, I instead recited the books of the Bible, in order.
+And I enjoyed reciting the books of the Bible, where other children may have recited nursery rhymes.
-Being a Witness puts you in a conspiracy-theory mindset.
+But the Witnesses, and home-schooling, reveal a sense of distrust in the mainstream.
-You are a member of an elite few, proselytizing against the establishment's disinformation campaigns, in a cosmic war for mindshare.
+As a Witness, you are a member of an elite few, proselytizing against the establishment's disinformation campaigns, in a cosmic war for mindshare.
 As a Witness going from door to door,